cabrerahector/wordpress-popular-posts/readme.txt

 1. Download the plugin and extract its contents.
 2. Upload the `wordpress-popular-posts` folder to the `/wp-content/plugins/` directory.
-3. Activate **WordPress Popular Posts** plugin through the 'Plugins' menu in WordPress.
+3. Activate **WordPress Popular Posts** plugin through the "Plugins" menu in WordPress.
 4. In your admin console, go to Appearance > Widgets, drag the WordPress Popular Posts widget to wherever you want it to be and click on Save.
 5. If you have a caching plugin installed on your site, flush its cache now so WPP can start tracking your site.
-6. (optional) Go to Appearance > Editor.
+6. Go to Appearance > Editor.
 On "Theme Files", click on `header.php` and make sure that the `<?php wp_head(); ?>` tag is present (should be right before the closing `</head>` tag).
 7. (optional, but recommended for large / high traffic sites) Enabling [Data Sampling](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#data-sampling) and/or [Caching](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance#caching) is recommended.
 Check [here](https://github.com/cabrerahector/wordpress-popular-posts/wiki/7.-Performance) for more.

 That's it!

 = USAGE =

-WPP can be used as a [WordPress Widget](http://codex.wordpress.org/WordPress_Widgets), which means you can place it on any of your theme's sidebars (and it even supports multiple instances!).
-However, you can also embed it directly in posts / pages via [shortcode](https://github.com/cabrerahector/wordpress-popular-posts/wiki/1.-Using-WPP-on-posts-&-pages); or anywhere on your theme using the [wpp_get_mostpopular()](https://github.com/cabrerahector/wordpress-popular-posts/wiki/2.-Template-tags#wpp_get_mostpopular) template tag.

-... and there's even more on the **[Wiki](https://github.com/cabrerahector/wordpress-popular-posts/wiki)**, so make sure to stop by!
+WordPress Popular Posts can be used in three different ways:

+1. As a [widget](http://codex.wordpress.org/WordPress_Widgets), simply drag and drop it into your theme's sidebar and configure it.
+2. As a template tag, you can place it anywhere on your theme with [wpp_get_mostpopular()](https://github.com/cabrerahector/wordpress-popular-posts/wiki/2.-Template-tags#wpp_get_mostpopular).
+3. Via [shortcode](https://github.com/cabrerahector/wordpress-popular-posts/wiki/1.-Using-WPP-on-posts-&-pages), so you can embed it inside a post or a page.

+Make sure to stop by the **[Wiki](https://github.com/cabrerahector/wordpress-popular-posts/wiki)** as well, you'll find even more info there!

 == Frequently Asked Questions ==